 The journal’s title APRJA stands for “A Peer-Reviewed Journal About” and invites the addition of a research topic to address what is considered to be a key aspect of contemporary digital culture – and thereby to complete the title of each journal issue.
 We take a particular interest in aesthetic production and artistic research in relation to the broad field of software studies (including media archaeology, platform politics, and interface criticism).

-APRJA takes a fresh perspective on digital culture by including the work of a younger generation of researchers as reflected in the workshop model that generates contents for each issue.
+APRJA takes a fresh perspective on digital culture by including the work of a younger generation of researchers as reflected in the workshop model that generates contents for each issue (see previous workshops and newspapers).
 The journal seeks to publish new research that promotes a culture based on sharing, open distribution and the on-going exchange of ideas, but without losing sight of rigorous academic conventions of peer-reviewed publication.
-Since 2014, all submissions are anonymized and distributed to independent qualified experts via our advisory board and our extended networks.*
+Since 2014, all submissions are anonymized and distributed to independent qualified experts via our advisory board and extended networks.

 APRJA believes that research remains a powerful force in shaping our understanding of the world and the institutions through which we operate.
-APRJA has an ongoing collaboration with transmediale – festival for art and digital culture berlin and thereby places an emphasis on the work of researchers working both within and outside the academy.
-The festival themes act as a point of departure for each journal issue.
+It has an ongoing collaboration with transmediale – festival for art and digital culture, berlin, and thereby places an emphasis on the work of researchers working both within and outside the academy.
+The annual festival themes act as a point of departure for each journal issue.

 As an open-access research journal, APRJA is freely available without charge to the user and his/her/their institution.
 The author(s) retains the copyright to the published text, and unless stated otherwise, all articles are publshed under the CC license: ‘Attribution-NonCommercial-ShareAlike’, meaning that users are allowed to read, download, copy, distribute, print, search or link to the full text of the articles in this journal for non-commercial purposes without asking prior permission to authors or the publisher (under a creative commons license).